-Some of these adverse effects are caused because the alcohol in the gasoline can absorb moisture from the air, resulting in a separation of the water/alcohol from the gasoline in the fuel tank.
+Alcohol in gasoline can absorb moisture from the air, causing the water and the alcohol to separate from the gasoline in the fuel tank.

 The fuel system components on your Mercury Marine engine will withstand up to 10% alcohol content in the gasoline.
 We do not know what percentage your boat's fuel system will withstand.
 Contact your boat manufacturer for specific recommendations on the boat's fuel system components (fuel tanks, fuel lines, and fittings).

-Be aware that gasolines containing alcohol may cause increased:
+Be aware that gasoline containing alcohol may cause increased:

-- Corrosion of metal parts
+- · Corrosion of metal parts

 - Deterioration of rubber or plastic parts

-- Fuel permeation through rubber fuel lines
+- · Fuel permeation through rubber fuel lines

-- Starting and operating difficulties
+- · Starting and operating difficulties